urubiog/urubiog/README.md

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=urubiog&theme=tokyonight&hide_border=false&include_all_commits=false&count_private=false&layout=compact)

-🔭 I’m currently working on creating an MLP model trained on the MNIST dataset, using my easyAIs lib.
+🔭 **I am currently immersed in the creation of an MLP model trained on the MNIST dataset**, leveraging my *easyAIs* library.
+This endeavor marks a significant milestone in my quest to master the intricacies of machine learning, blending theoretical insights with practical applications.

-👯 I’m looking to collaborate on projects related to deep learning and artificial intelligence, where innovative methods or architectures can be implemented.
+👯 **I am eager to collaborate on projects that explore the captivating realms of deep learning and artificial intelligence**, where innovative methods or architectures can be implemented to push the boundaries of what is possible.

-🤝 I’m looking for help with model optimization and efficient memory management in software development, as well as implementing new functionalities in my library.
+🤝 **I seek assistance with model optimization and efficient memory management in software development**, as well as the implementation of new functionalities in my library.
+Your expertise could greatly enhance the effectiveness and reach of my projects.

-🌱 I’m currently learning more about advanced data processing techniques and optimization algorithms in the context of machine learning.
+🌱 **Currently, I am delving into advanced data processing techniques and optimization algorithms within the context of machine learning**, equipping myself with the knowledge and skills necessary to tackle future challenges with confidence and sophistication.

-💬 Ask me about my ongoing projects, applications of artificial intelligence, or any concept related to programming and deep learning.
+💬 **Feel free to inquire about my ongoing projects, the applications of artificial intelligence, or any concept related to programming and deep learning.** I am always open to discussion and exchange of ideas.

 # 📊 GitHub Stats